-This leaves us with underserved or new real estate market segments, the competition, and room for growth being the remaining three key elements that I can analyze by researching data.
+This leaves us with underserved or new real estate market segments, competition, and room for growth as the remaining three key elements I can analyze by researching data.

 What research metrics can we use for these three?

-You can use GoogleAds Keyword planner to check high bids placed on the main keyword for a real estate niche.
+You can use GoogleAds Keyword Planner to check the high bids placed on the main keyword for a real estate niche.

 If so, then there are market participants that serve the market.
 If not, it’s underserved.

-Therefore, in the following tables, I only included the existing real estate niches that had some data on Google Adwords and Google Trends.
+Therefore, I only included the existing real estate niches with some data on Google Adwords and Google Trends in the following tables.

-To better quantify it and to calculate which one could be the most profitable, I allocated 10 points to the real estate niches with an upwards trend, 5 points for a sidewards trend, and 0 points for a downwards trend over the last 5 years.
+To better quantify it and calculate which could be the most profitable, I allocated 10 points to the real estate niches with an upwards trend, 5 points for a sideward trend, and 0 points for a downward trend over the last five years.

 I multiplied the cost per click as a nominal number from Google Ads with the points I allocated for Google Trends to get the total points for each.